If You Give a Mouse a Cookie: In popular culture

 If You Give a Mouse a Cookie quickly became established as a popular favorite and is today considered a contemporary classic.
 In 1993, the book was featured on Reading Rainbow.

 Charles Schulz created two Peanuts strips about If You Give a Mouse a Cookie.
 In 2000, Oprah Winfrey chose If You Give a Pig a Pancake as one of her favorite things.
 She also included it on her list Oprah's Favorite Things from A-Z in that same year.

 The Bronx Zoo featured the art in its Children's Zoo for one year.
 The series has fans of all ages from all over the world including Japan, where an entire Tokyo city bus was painted with images of Mouse.

-The book has also made it to the White House.
 In Laura Bush's Celebration of American Authors at the 2001 Presidential Inauguration, Felicia Bond and Laura Numeroff were among those honored for their If You Give... series.
 The Bush family writes that their cat India's favorite book was If You Take a Mouse to the Movies.
 A bronze sculpture of her sleeping on the book is included in the George W. Bush Presidential Library.
 First Lady Michelle Obama read If You Give a Mouse a Cookie on the White House lawn during the 2009 Easter Egg Roll.

 The book itself was featured in an episode of Kino's Storytime, and appeared as part of a "Mail Time" segment on the Blue's Clues episode "Blue's ABCs".
+It was also featured on the Blue's Room episode "Snacktime Playdate".

 In the movie Air Force One, a captured President warns the Vice-President via phone about negotiating with the terrorists holding him hostage by saying, "If you give a mouse a cookie..."
 She responds with a knowing look, "...they're going to want a glass of milk."

 In the September 18, 2025 episode of The Late Show with Stephen Colbert Colbert's monologue segment uses the book's cover in political satire, altered to depict Jimmy Kimmel as the cookie, in reference to ABC's indefinite suspension of Jimmy Kimmel Live! under perceived political pressure from the Trump administration, following CBS' cancellation two months earlier of The Late Show.